harvardinformatics/snakemake-workshop/run/run.md

 ??? question "dot: command not found"

     `dot` should be installed on the Cannon cluster.
 You can always check by typing `dot -h`.
 If a help menu comes up, `dot` is installed.
 If any type of `dot: command not found` message appears, your system does not have `dot` installed.
-In that case, `dot` is part of the [Graphviz]() package and can be [installed with conda/mamba](https://anaconda.org/conda-forge/graphviz).
+In that case, `dot` is part of the [Graphviz :octicons-link-external-24:](https://graphviz.org/){ target="_blank" } package and can be [installed with conda/mamba :octicons-link-external-24:](https://anaconda.org/conda-forge/graphviz){ target="_blank" }.

 > **Exercise:** Generate an image of the rulegraph with `dot`: